 LinkedIn Tools from LinkedIn

 How often do you get advertisements for LinkedIn premium accounts?
 Unless you’re already a premium member, there’s a good chance they’re always trying to get you to upgrade.
 Trouble is, until recently, there wasn’t a form of premium for sales professionals.
 Recruiters, job seekers, and high-level professionals got all of the attention.
-However, LinkedIn has developed Sales Navigator for sales professionals.
+However, LinkedIn has developed LinkedIn Sales Navigator for sales professionals.

-What is Sales Navigator?
-It’s a Premium package that provides you with a quota of InMail credits, the ability to unlock the full information on blocked profiles, and interface with CRM software.
+What is LinkedIn Sales Navigator?
+It’s a Premium package that provides you with a quota of InMail credits, the ability to unlock the full information on blocked profiles, and the option interface with CRM software.
 They’ll also help you find sales leads and store them in your account for contact later.
 Team-level sales navigator accounts also help you build connections by identifying team members who are connected to a sales lead, which saves you on InMail credits.

 If you have a Gmail account that you use for business, consider the Sales Navigator for Gmail plugin.
 At its most basic, this plugin allows you to see information on social contacts and sales leads coming from LinkedIn profiles.
 According to LinkedIn, this plugin provides insights into contact behavior, allowing you the opportunity to improve your sales pitches with great ice breakers.
 As described, the plugin is available to users of free LinkedIn accounts.
 For Sales Navigator subscribers, there’s also a save-to-CRM functionality, along with the ability to see who can introduce you to this person on LinkedIn (TeamLink).